TestAnything/Specification/tap-version-14-specification.md

 Special thanks to [Jonathan Kingston](https://github.com/jonathanKingston) for his efforts to keep TAP flourishing and bring implementors together.

-The TAP 13 Specification was written by Andy Armstrong with help and contributions from Pete Krawczyk, Paul Johnson, Ian Langworth and Nik Clayton, based on the original TAP documentation by Andy Lester, based on the original `Test::Harness` documentation by Michael Schwern.
+The TAP13 Specification was written by Andy Armstrong with help and contributions from Pete Krawczyk, Paul Johnson, Ian Langworth and Nik Clayton, based on the original TAP documentation by Andy Lester, based on the original `Test::Harness` documentation by Michael Schwern.